British Council's IAU regional showcase event successfully staged in Ghana | News Ghana

-Ghana hosted for the first time the Innovation for (IAU) Sub-Saharan showcase event.
+Ghana hosted for the first time the Innovation for Africa Universities (IAU) Sub-Saharan showcase event.

 The event held at the Accra International Conference Centre in Accra, witnessed IAU pilot countries including Nigeria, South Africa, and Kenya present the initial outcomes of the programme.